user-simon/Fungal-UI/README.md

 **Escape** allows you to go back to whichever control was displayed previously and if there are none, the program exits.

 ### Compatability
-This library is compatible with windows projects using C++17 and above.
+This library is compatible with projects running on Windows and using C++17 or above.
 Since there are only a few functions which are Windows-dependant, one could with some _minor_ trouble generalize it to work for Linux as well.

 ## :closed_book: Wiki
 * [Getting started](https://github.com/userexit/Fungal-UI/wiki)